-In my last article on planning for mobile offices, I presented an example office layout for employees who work collaboratively.
+In my last article on planning for mobile offices, I presented an example office layout for collaborative employees.
 In this third and final piece in the series, I will review the principal furniture and facilities needed for employees who often work remotely or away from their main office.
-This article focuses on the facilities these employees need when they come into the main office.
+This article focuses on the facilities these employees need in the main office.

 The following layout and illustration depict examples of a typical touchdown station area for this work practice type when applied to 30 staff members.
 This layout includes six shared touchdown stations.
 As described in my previous post, the touchdown station area is equipped with personal storage units behind the desks for temporary storage while an employee is in the office.
 Informal lounge seating is also provided nearby where an employee or small groups of employees can relax or work informally as an alternative to sitting at a desk.